By Paloma Cole and Chris Peppel

 Two of Anna’s clients experienced homophobic attacks and assaults on Nauru.
 Inside the detention centres, they experienced sexual assault and harassment.

-Outside, they had rubbish thrown on them, were beaten by a group of men with pieces of wood, and punched in the head by passing motorcyclists.
+Outside, people threw rubbish on them and a group of men beat them with pieces of wood.
+Passing motorcyclists punched them in the head.